What Are Outpatient Treatment Programs?

-Everyone knows that there are thousands of people in the United States who have addictions.
-Thankfully, there are also thousands of facilities in the United States that are devoted to providing addiction treatment relief.
+Across the country, there are thousands of facilities devoted to providing addiction treatment.
 In fact, according to the National Institute on Drug Abuse, there are more than 14,500 specialized drug treatment facilities in the United States.

 Some of these facilities provide outpatient care for addiction.
 In addition, there are thousands of private addiction treatment providers that might not show up in these metrics but can provide key help for addiction.

 Is outpatient care right for someone in need?
 That is a very personalized question.
 Knowing a little more about how outpatient treatment programs work might help people to make a good choice when the time comes.

 Unlike an inpatient program, which requires people to move into a facility for a specific period of time, an outpatient program allows people to stay at home and in their communities while they work on their addiction issues.
 Some programs have a set schedule, in which people who enroll are expected to appear in groups with other people at times that cannot be varied.
 Other programs have an appointment-based system that could accommodate issues such as work and childcare.

 Addiction treatment is a big business, as Forbes reports that $35 billion was spent in the industry in 2014 alone.
 Providers often look for new and novel ways to provide care for people in need, so their companies can stay in business.
 For many providers, outpatient care is a great model.